 The roofing contractor you hire should be the one that shows up to do the job.
 Make sure your roofing company is not passing your job off to a subcontractor.
-Also identify your point of contact for the job.
+Also, identify your point of contact for the job.
 At Nu Look, we appoint a project coordinator that works one-on-one with homeowners from start to finish to answer all questions and provide guidance throughout the duration of the job.
 We also send a construction management representative, called a project foreman, to every roof installation to be the main point of contact between the homeowner and the installation crew.

 8. What Kind of Warranties Do I Get?

 Ask your roofing contractor about the warranties involved with your job.
 Warranties generally cover labor as well as materials and workmanship, and you may receive a separate warranty directly from the manufacturer of the shingles and other materials that go into your new roof.
 This is why it’s important to work with a roofing company that does a high-quality installation, as defects in installation may void a materials warranty offered by the manufacturer.
-Your roofing contractor should provide you with written copies of all warranties that apply on your roof.
+Your roofing contractor should provide you with written copies of all warranties that apply to your roof.

 9. What Kind of Materials Will You Use?

 Understandably, you may not be familiar with the various options when it comes to roofing materials.
-However, your roofing contractor should have a deep knowledge of the choices available and what types of shingles and other materials are best suited to your home, location and needs.
+However, your roofing contractor should have a deep knowledge of the choices available and what types of shingles and other materials are best suited to your home, location, and needs.

-10. What Happens If I’m Unhappy?
+10. What Happens if I’m Unhappy?

 If you work with an experienced roofing contractor, chances are your new roof installation will go off without a hitch.
 However, not every job turns out perfectly the first time.
 How does the roofing contractor handle it when the homeowner is unhappy with some aspect of the job?
 At Nu Look Home Design, it’s always our policy to make it right — every job, every time.
-This is why our customers pay nothing, not even a down payment on materials, until the job is complete and they are completely satisfied with their new roof.
+This is why our customers pay nothing, not even a downpayment on materials until the job is complete and they are completely satisfied with their new roof.